 MS in Software Development

-The MS in Software Development constitutes preparation for one of the largest and fastest-growing professions: software developer.
+Offered both on the Charles River Campus and online, the Master of Science in Software Development constitutes preparation for one of the largest and fastest-growing professions: software developer.
 It recognizes the ubiquitous and growing need for new and evolving software.
 The degree program is founded on the principle that developers must be thoroughly practiced in understanding new requirements in diverse fields and, acting as a team member or leader, fully competent to deliver secure, reliable software.

 Applicants to the program are required to have a bachelor’s degree from a regionally accredited institution and proficiency in the following areas: